PhD and Data Science: Challenges and Opportunities with Startups

 Head of Data Science - 12 December 2018 -

-This article attempts to summarize potential expectation mismatches for graduates with a PhD degree experience while working in the software industry.
-This happens specifically in startups having a Machine Learning and Artificial Intelligence (AI) focus.
+This article attempts to summarize potential expectation mismatches for graduates and computer science graduates degree holders with a PhD degree experience while working in the software industry.
+This happens specifically in startups where the focus is mainly on Machine Learning and Artificial Intelligence (AI).
 Some of the opinions expressed here are based on personal experiences and recent attempts to hire engineers with a PhD degree.

 In recent times, Startups have been churning out complex products involving techniques that have mathematical underpinnings.
 The industry loosely refers to these techniques as AI.
 Purists, however, would argue that prevalent techniques in natural language processing (NLP), computer vision, speech processing and image processing that depend on statistical algorithms and machine learning algorithms are not really AI.

-A decade ago, startups hardly considered a PhD student with an AI background in optimization, machine learning, computer vision, NLP, or pattern recognition as an employee.
-However, over the last few years, there has been a remarkable change in the way these PhDs are being perceived, given the huge demand for Data Scientists in most spheres.
-And for the same reason, a PhD in computer science with a sprinkling of mathematics in their course work or in their thesis, seem to have an edge for the role of a Data Scientist today.
+A decade ago, a startup job hardly considered a PhD student with an AI academic background in optimization, machine learning, computer vision, NLP, or pattern recognition as an employee.
+However, over the last few years, there has been a remarkable change in the way these PhD stuents are being perceived, given the huge demand for Data Scientists in most spheres.
+And for the same reason, PhD student in computer science with a sprinkling of mathematics in their course work or in their thesis, seem to have an edge for the role of a Data Scientist and chief data scientist today.

 Despite the requirement for PhDs with mathematical backgrounds, the number hired in startups is still significantly lower.
-This is because the industry still prefers full-stack developers over those with a PhD degree.
+Based on the industry experience, it still prefers full-stack developers over those with a PhD degree.
 One of the reasons could be the skepticism in the minds of engineering VPs with regard to a PhD’s capability to deliver “productizable real-world solutions”.
 With so much open-source software available, decision makers pressed for time think that integrating available algorithms into the product is a practical option, and full-stack engineers are adept at it.

 However, if open-source could solve an out-of-the box problem, then every startup would end up building a similar product there by cannibalizing each other.
 Thankfully, many startups have a clear vision to be market leaders.
 They engage themselves in solving problems where critical thinking and grass-roots innovation are required to build the product.
-Therein lies a huge opportunity for graduates with a PhD, provided they are hands-on.
+Therein lies a huge opportunity for student with graduates education holding a PhD, provided they are hands-on.

 It is the ability to convert theory into working code that powers the product feature.
 However, to power a product feature startups should adopt effective engineering practices.
 In Startups, the role of a PhD is not limited to finding the solution to a problem.
 His job is to (A) build the solution in a working form, (B) adapt the solution to the platform and architecture (C) work with other engineers to get the solution into production (D) follow programming best practices (E) determine the solution approach within a short time span (F) find a solution that can be incrementally improved upon.